What is CFA?

 CFA stands for Continuous Factor Authentication.
 Its core goal is to enable the usage of two-factor authentication (2FA) for automated package publishing to improve the security of the Node.js ecosystem.

-At Electron, we've been using semantic-release to automate the release of various @electron/
+At Electron, we've been using to automate the release of various @electron/

 CFA solves this problem by providing a secure means to deliver a 2FA token to CI builds while keeping 2FA turned on for write operations such as npm publish